-- Personnel The residential appraisal staff consists of appraisers and clerical data entry staff.
-A detailed count may be found in the adopted budget. - Data An individualized set of data characteristics for each residential dwelling in Parker County are collected in the field and data entered to the computer.
-This propertyspecific data drives the PCAD computer-assisted mass appraisal (CAMA) approaches to valuation.
-Residential appraisal also requires verified sales data, actual construction cost data, and other real estate sources and data.
+- Personnel The staff consists of a Director of Appraisal, a manager of Residential Property, 10 residential appraisers, and clerical support staff. - Data A common set of data characteristics for each residential dwelling in Parker County is collected in the field and data entered to the CAMA software system.
+This property-specific data drives the PCAD modeled approaches to valuation.
+Residential appraisal also requires verified sales data, rental information, actual construction cost data, and property listings.
 Appraisers also review various real estate related publications to determine patterns and trends in the market data.